Pea Flans with Gooey Center without Eggs

 • Pour the blended peas into a bowl and add the rice flour and a pinch of baking soda, then mix well with a spatula.
 Taste and, if it is bland, adjust the salt.

-• Take the muffin mold, lightly oil each cavity thoroughly, then put a scant tablespoon of breadcrumbs, making sure it adheres to all parts so our flans don’t stick.
+• Take the muffin mold, lightly grease each hole, covering all the areas, then put a scant tablespoon of breadcrumbs, ensuring it adheres everywhere so that our flans do not stick.

-• Place a spoonful of dough into a cavity of the mold, stopping halfway, insert a cube of cheese, and add a little more pea dough.
-Continue until all ingredients are used up in the other cavities.
+• Put a spoonful of mixture into a mold hole until halfway, insert a cheese cube, and add another bit of pea mixture.
+Continue until all ingredients are used up in the other holes.

-• Bake in a preheated oven at a temperature of 375 degrees Fahrenheit for 15/20 minutes, then remove and serve hot with a raw tomato salsa.
-To unmold the flans, run a knife between the mold and the flan to detach it from the sides, then turn it over.
-To prepare the tomato sauce, place a chopped tomato with a quarter of onion, salt, pepper, and oil and blend everything with an immersion blender.
+• Bake in a preheated oven at 375°F for 15/20 minutes, then take out and serve hot accompanied by raw tomato sauce.
+To remove the flans, run a knife between the mold and the flan to detach it from the sides, then turn it out.
+To prepare the tomato sauce, blend a chopped tomato with a quarter of an onion, salt, pepper, and oil using a hand blender.

-• Before finishing them off, snap a photo of your pea flans and post it on social media tagging me (a curly cook instagram and facebook) and let me know which spice you used to flavor them.
+• Before finishing them, take a photo of your pea flans and post it on social media tagging me (una riccia che pasticcia instagram and facebook) and let me know what spice you used to flavor them.

 You can also prepare the pea flans in advance and then bake them when needed.
-Once cooked, they keep well in the fridge, stored in an airtight container for two to three days.
+Once cooked, they keep well in the fridge, sealed in an airtight container for two to three days.

 FAQ (Questions and Answers)